earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 ## Conclusion

 The tooling that enables developers to get work done is a massive part of what makes a language useable.
-It's also a changing landscape where standards keep rising, yet it's not talked about very much.
+It's also a changing landscape where standards keep rising, yet it's not discussed much.

 It goes like this: